Everything That You Need to Know About Cruising in the Galapagos Islands

 The Santa Cruz II is a state-of-the-art expedition vessel.
 It has five decks and with 50 cabins for 90 guests with several indoor and outdoor luxury social areas.
 This ship is on the New York Times Top Travel List.
 It is also ideal for solo travellers as it provides single occupancy cabins at a very convenient rate (most ships request 100% solo surcharge).

 Children from 6 to 12 years old will have even more fun with special programs just for them.
 It’s important for children to understand the historical significance and delicate ecosystems of the Galapagos Islands, and onboard programs are designed to be informative and a lot of fun.
-Cruising to the Galapagos Islands is the optimum experience for a family vacation, offering a journey that you will never forget.
+Cruising in the Galapagos Islands is the optimum experience for a family vacation, offering a journey that you will never forget.